 * The Mil organization began work on their first heavy-lift helicopter in late 1952, when OKB engineers came up with a preliminary design for a rotorcraft that could carry a payload of more than 11 tonnes (25,000 pounds) over a distance of 240 kilometers (150 miles).
 The design concept was designated "V-6", where "V" stood for "Vertolyot (Helicopter)".
 The design was approved for development in June 1954.
 The big rotorcraft was seen as useful for both commercial and military service.
 The Soviet civil airline organization, Aeroflot, needed the machine for operations in trackless backwoods environments, particularly Siberia, and the military could use it to haul rocket launchers and other heavy weapons.

 The initial V-6 prototype took to the air for the first time on 5 June 1957, with test pilot R.I.
 Kaprelyan at the controls.
 A second prototype, much closer to production standard, flew for the first time in 1958.
 The machine was ordered into production as the "Mi-6" in 1960, even though full flight trials wouldn't be completed until 1962.
 About 50 were built early on by a factory in Moscow, but most production was by State Factory 168 in Rostov-on-Don, where about 874 were turned out to end of production in 1980.
 The Mi-6 was displayed to the world at the Paris Air Show in 1965, with onlookers suitably impressed.
-NATO assigned the type the codename "Hook".
+NATO assigned the type the reporting name of "Hook".

 * The Mi-6 was powered by twin Soloviev D-25V (TB-2VM) turboshaft engines with 4,100 kW (5,500 SHP) each.
 Access panels to the engines were opened and closed hydraulically, and were sturdy enough to be used as work platforms by maintenance crews.
 The Mi-6 featured a huge five-bladed main rotor with metal blades, and a four-bladed tail rotor with blades made of plastic-impregnated wood built around steel spars.
 There was a tailplane on the tail boom ahead of the tail rotor.
 The main rotor system -- as well as pitot tubes, windshields, and engine inlet -- used an electrothermal de-icing system, but the tail rotor was de-iced by an alcohol-based scheme.